Evidence – Based Approaches to Addiction Treatment

 Alcohol Addiction

 Naltrexone blocks the opioid receptors that are involved in the “feel good” effects of drinking and the urge for alcohol.
-It decreases the risk of relapse to heavy drinking for a few months but is not that effective in long term abstinence.
-Acamprosate is a medication which is said to decrease the symptoms of a long and drawn out period of withdrawal.
+It decreases the risk of relapse to heavy drinking for a few months but is not that effective in long-term abstinence.
+Acamprosate is a medication which is said to decrease the symptoms of a long and drawn-out period of withdrawal.
 Acamprosate is better for patients with severe alcohol addiction as it has proved to help drinkers maintain abstinence for a longer period of a few months.

 Disulfiram causes an extremely unpleasant reaction which includes flushing, nausea and palpitations each time the patient consumes alcohol.
-The problem with disulfiram is that patients rarely stay with the program, unless they are completely determined.
+The problem with disulfiram is that patients rarely stay with the program unless they are completely determined.
 Some people use it as an emergency tactic in high-risk situations, such as mandatory social occasions where alcohol is unavoidable and the temptation is too much for them.
 It can also be used under supervision while in a treatment centre or by a close family member.

 Topiramate is a medication which is not yet entirely understood and it is still under research but has been shown in two trials to greatly improve multiple drinking outcomes.
-It is not an approved medication at this stage but may be something to watch out for future medical treatment.
-Many behavioural treatments have been successful in the treatment of alcohol addiction, however it appears that what is key is that the alcoholic seeks help.
+It is not an approved medication at this stage but may be something to watch out for in future medical treatment.
+Many behavioural treatments have been successful in the treatment of alcohol addiction, however, it appears that what is key is that the alcoholic seeks help.
 It does not seem to be important what particular treatment he receives rather it is the fact of going for help that motivates success.

 These medical treatments all have evidence proving their effectiveness in treating addiction and as mentioned before, work best in conjunction with behavioural therapy.
 Addiction treatment can be confusing and in the middle of the stress which already exists due to the situation, it is difficult to know which route to take.
 It is not necessary to struggle alone as there are experienced people willing to help.